What Can We Learn About a Lawsuit from Chess?

 N for Nimzo

 Indian Famous strong barrier opening grouping of moves.
-Denying obligation, break and causation in the Defense – a few obstacles for the Claimant to survive.
+Denying obligation, break and causation in the Defence – a few obstacles for the Claimant to survive.

 O for Octopus